 The poor lack information, so they may not understand the value of eating better.
 Families could spend more on food if they stopped spending money on alcohol, tobacco, and festivals; but even when they do spend more on food, they prefer to buy better tasting food, rather than food that is more nutritious, like coarse grains and leafy vegetables.
 Since they’re often suspicious of advice from outsiders, local people must be trained to educate their communities’ members about good nutrition and its advantages.
 On one occasion, people protested when the chief minister of West Bengal suggested they eat more vegetables and less rice to save money and improve their health.

 Height is a measure of good nutrition during childhood and poor people in South Asia are quite small.
-In 2005, roughly one third of the population in India was undernourished.
+In 2019, roughly 14.5% of the population in India was undernourished.
 Malnutrition in childhood can impair a person’s developmental capacity and his subsequent ability to earn money as an adult.
 A small investment in childhood nutrition can have a big payoff in future health and earning potential: simple steps like providing children and pregnant mothers with fortified foods that are rich in vital nutrients.
 For example, in Colombia nutritional packets are sprinkled on children’s meals, and in Tanzania mothers are given iodine during pregnancy.

 Poor people care about health and spend a considerable amount of money on health care, but the quality of health care available to the poor is generally low.
 The majority of doctors tend to under-diagnose and over-medicate.
 The misuse of antibiotics along with poor patient compliance is causing a rise in antibiotic resistance.
 Government health providers make it difficult for people to receive care, since clinics are often closed and health workers are frequently absent from work.
 Doctors spend very little time with their patients who are then forced to rely on self-diagnosis.